ElasticTok: Adaptive Tokenization for Image and Video: Experiments

 \subsection{Experimental Setup}

 \textbf{Model details}.
 We train 200M parameter discrete and continuous autoencoders on images and video sequences.
 For learning discrete representations, we use FSQ~\citep{mentzer2023finite}, while for continuous representations, we use a VAE~\citep{kingma2013auto}.
-Both models employ ViT encoders and decoders.
+Both models employ ViT encoders and decoders, consisting of a single patchify strided convolutions (the transpose for the decoder), followed by transformer blocks identical to those in LLaMA 2~\citep{touvron2023llama2}.
+Attention is applied in a block-causal manner, with block size equal to the number of tokens per video block.
+The encoder is additionally conditioned on the token mask (represented as a binary mask) by replacing 0's and 1's with different learned embedding vectors, and then added to the video patchify output hidden states.
+The bottleneck representations are computed through a linear projection on the encoder output.
 Similar to prior works~\citep{esser2021taming}, we optimize both a pixel-wise reconstruction loss (MSE) and a perceptual loss (LPIPS)~\citep{johnson2016perceptual}.
 Notably, we do not use a GAN~\citep{goodfellow2014generative}, as we find it more difficult to stably train when progressively extending to much longer sequences (e.g. 1000+ frames), which we leave to future work, as it is not the main focus of this paper.

 \textbf{Training details}.
 All models are jointly trained on $256 \times 256$ images and 24 FPS videos.
 Each video block consists of 4 frames, and joint training is conducted by treating images as single-frame videos, replicating each image 4 times to match the block size.
 Each block is encoded into 2048 or 4096 tokens by the continuous and discrete autoencoders, respectively.
 Following prior research in LWM~\citep{liu2024world} on scaling sequence length, we begin by training our models on single-block cases (images and short videos) and progressively extend the context length to cover up to 40-second videos (512K to 1M tokens).
 We train our long video models using v4-512 TPUs from Google Cloud on the COYO-700M image dataset and a custom dataset consisting of 6M videos scraped from the web.
 We additionally train an image-only model on ImageNet using v4-256 TPUs.
 Details for further training details can be find in Appendix~\ref{sec:training_details}, and data details in Appendix~\ref{sec:data_curation}